 • Stay away from the sun or tanning beds.

 Make sure that once your tattoo is finished, ask your tattoo artist to bandage your tattoo.
-Bandages are a must so you can avoid infections on your way home from the tattoo parlour.
+Bandages are a must to avoid infections on your way home from the tattoo parlour.
 Before going to bed, wash your tattoo with a bit of cool water, try not to rub it yet.
-You can ask your tattoo artists for some tattoo after-care products like antibacterial lotion, and mild soap.
-If you're tattoo is placed in a part where you can easily reach and scratch it, cover it with a plastic wrap.
+You can ask your tattoo artist for some tattoo aftercare products like antibacterial lotion, and mild soap.
+If your tattoo is located somewhere you can easily reach and scratch, cover it with plastic wrap.
 Take off the plastic wrap in the morning and rinse your tattoo with cold water.
-They use a paper towel to gently dab it, or you can always air dry.
+Use a paper towel to gently pat it dry, or you can always let it air dry.
 Once it's dry, use the antibacterial lotion you got from your tattoo artist.
-Apply the lotion everytime your tattoo feels dry and itchy.
+Apply the cream every time your tattoo feels dry and itchy.